Joao03Guilherme/IAD-SBRobot/readme.md

 - Calibration
 - Troubleshooting

-## Project Overview
+## 🚀 Project Overview

-This self-balancing robot uses an inverted pendulum approach to maintain balance.
-It combines:

-- Sensor fusion for accurate angle measurement
-- PID control for balance maintenance
-- Speed and turn control for navigation
+This self balancing robot is powered by the Raspberry Pi Pico 2W.
+Designed for learning, experimentation, and fun, it brings together real-time control, multiple sensors and wireless communication in a compact robotics package.

+**Key Features:**
+- **Real-Time Balancing:** Uses an MPU6050 IMU and a robust PID controller to keep the robot upright.
+- **Modular Architecture:** Clean separation of motor, sensor, control, and communication logic for easy extension and maintenance.
+- **Bluetooth Remote Control:** Drive, tune, and calibrate your robot wirelessly via a simple command interface.
+- **Live Parameter Tuning:** Adjust PID and balance parameters on the fly for rapid experimentation.
+- **Sound & Feedback:** Play melodies (like the Star Wars theme!) and R2D2-style sounds with the onboard buzzer for interactive feedback.
-- Bluetooth communication for remote control and telemetry
+- **Educational Focus:** Ideal for exploring robotics, control systems, and embedded programming.
-- Optional reinforcement learning for parameter optimization

-## Hardware Components
+## 🛠️ Hardware Components

-- **Controller**: Raspberry Pi Pico (RP2040)
+- **Controller**: Raspberry Pi Pico 2 W (with Wi-Fi and Bluetooth)
 - **Sensors**:
-  - MPU6050 6-axis gyroscope and accelerometer
+  - MPU6050 6-axis gyroscope and accelerometer (MPU9250 recommended)
-  - Wheel encoders (20 pulses per revolution)
+  - 2 Wheel encoders
 - **Actuators**:
   - L298N motor driver
   - 2 DC motors with gearboxes
-- **Communication**:
+  - Passive buzzer
-  - Bluetooth module for remote control
 - **Power**:
-  - Battery (7.2V recommended)
-  - Voltage regulator for the Pico
+  - 2 9V Batteries

-## Pinout Configuration
+## 🔌 Pinout Configuration

 ![Pinout Configuration](assets/pinout.png)